benmvp/slides/2016/connect/nav-react.md

 <!-- .element: style="-webkit-text-stroke: black 4px" -->

 NOTES:
-- At the core of this solar system obviously is React
+- At the center of this solar system obviously is React
 - Make sense that it'd be the sun because React is on fire right now!

 /////